IIS7 Redirect HTTP to HTTPS

 Unfortunately, there isn’t an easy way to satisfy all of these requirements, and most methods only satisfy a few of them.
 The best method of doing an HTTP to HTTPS redirect I’ve seen involves using ASP.Net to do the HTTP to HTTPS redirection.

 But most people don’t need all of those features, so I have listed two of the best methods of redirecting HTTP to HTTPS in IIS 7.
 They are easy to set up and effective in most situations.
+Note that these methods should also work in IIS 8 and IIS 10 with some small modifications.

 Method 1 – Using Microsoft URL Rewrite Module